Nylon Injection Molding

 - T1 samples as fast as 10 days

-What is Nylon?
+What is Nylon Plastic Material?

 The numbers in the nylon names (like 6, 6/6, 11, etc.) refer to the number of carbon atoms in the monomers that make up the polymer chain.
-The common types of Nylon include:
+The common types of Nylon material include:

-- Nylon 6/6 (PA66): Offers superior tensile strength (around 80-90 MPa) compared to PA6.
+- Nylon 6/6 (PA66): Offers better tensile strength (around 80-90 MPa) compared to PA6.

 - Nylon 11 (PA11): Demonstrates exceptionally low moisture absorption (around 0.1-0.4% at saturation).